-Do not prescribe Nikki to women who are known to have the following:
+Nikki is contraindicated in females who are known to have or develop the following conditions:

 - Renal impairment - Adrenal insufficiency - A high risk of arterial or venous thrombotic diseases.
-Examples include women who are known to: - Smoke, if over age 35 [see BOXED WARNING and WARNINGS AND PRECAUTIONS (5.1)] - Have deep vein thrombosis or pulmonary embolism, now or in the past [see WARNINGS AND PRECAUTIONS (5.1)] - Have cerebrovascular disease [see WARNINGS AND PRECAUTIONS (5.1)] - Have coronary artery disease [see WARNINGS AND PRECAUTIONS (5.1)] - Have thrombogenic valvular or thrombogenic rhythm diseases of the heart (for example, subacute bacterial endocarditis with valvular disease, or atrial fibrillation) [see WARNINGS AND PRECAUTIONS (5.1)] - Have inherited or acquired hypercoagulopathies [see WARNINGS AND PRECAUTIONS (5.1)] - Have uncontrolled hypertension [see WARNINGS AND PRECAUTIONS (5.5)] - Have diabetes mellitus with vascular disease [see WARNINGS AND PRECAUTIONS (5.7)] - Have headaches with focal neurological symptoms or have migraine headaches with or without aura if over age 35 [see WARNINGS AND PRECAUTIONS (5.8)] - Undiagnosed abnormal uterine bleeding [see WARNINGS AND PRECAUTIONS (5.9)] - Breast cancer or other estrogen- or progestin-sensitive cancer, now or in the past [see WARNINGS AND PRECAUTIONS (5.3)] - Liver tumors, benign or malignant, or liver disease [see WARNINGS AND PRECAUTIONS (5.4) and USE IN SPECIFIC POPULATIONS (8.7)] - Pregnancy, because there is no reason to use COCs during pregnancy [see WARNINGS AND PRECAUTIONS (5.10) and USE IN SPECIFIC POPULATIONS (8.1)] - Use of Hepatitis C drug combinations containing ombitasvir, paritaprevir/ritonavir, with or without dasabuvir due to the potential for ALT elevations [see WARNINGS AND PRECAUTIONS (5.5) and DRUG INTERACTIONS (7.3)].
+Examples include women who are known to: - o Smoke, if over age 35 [see BOXED WARNING and WARNINGS AND PRECAUTIONS (5.1)] - Have deep vein thrombosis or pulmonary embolism, now or in the past [see WARNINGS AND PRECAUTIONS (5.1)] - Have cerebrovascular disease [see WARNINGS AND PRECAUTIONS (5.1)] - Have coronary artery disease [see WARNINGS AND PRECAUTIONS (5.1)] - Have thrombogenic valvular or thrombogenic rhythm diseases of the heart (for example, subacute bacterial endocarditis with valvular disease, or atrial fibrillation) [see WARNINGS AND PRECAUTIONS (5.1)] - Have inherited or acquired hypercoagulopathies [see WARNINGS AND PRECAUTIONS (5.1)] - o Have uncontrolled hypertension [see WARNINGS AND PRECAUTIONS (5.6)] - Have diabetes mellitus with vascular disease [see WARNINGS AND PRECAUTIONS (5.8)] - Have headaches with focal neurological symptoms or have migraine headaches with or without aura if over age 35 [see WARNINGS AND PRECAUTIONS (5.9)] - Undiagnosed abnormal uterine bleeding [see WARNINGS AND PRECAUTIONS (5.10)] - Current diagnosis of, or history of, breast cancer, which maybe hormone sensitive [see WARNINGS AND PRECAUTIONS (5.3)] - Liver tumors, benign or malignant, or liver disease [see WARNINGS AND PRECAUTIONS (5.4) and USE IN SPECIFIC POPULATIONS (8.7)] - Pregnancy, because there is no reason to use COCs during pregnancy [see WARNINGS AND PRECAUTIONS (5.11) and USE IN SPECIFIC POPULATIONS (8.1)] - Use of Hepatitis C drug combinations containing ombitasvir, paritaprevir/ritonavir, with or without dasabuvir due to the potential for ALT elevations [see WARNINGS AND PRECAUTIONS (5.5) and DRUG INTERACTIONS (7.3)].